Tensor Methods for Minimizing Convex Functions with H\"{o}lder Continuous Higher-Order Derivatives: Tensor schemes without acceleration

 where the last inequality is due to the convexity of $f$.
 Now, denoting

 we see from (\ref{eq:3.18}) that this sequence satisfies condition (1.1) of Lemma 1.1 in \cite{GN} with $u=\frac{p+\alpha}{p+\alpha-1}$.
 Note that $m$ is the first iteration for which $\delta_{m}\leq 2$.
-If $m>0$, then $\delta_{0}>2$ and, in view of inequality (1.2) of Lemma 1.1 in \cite{GN}, we have
+Using Lemma 1.1 in \cite{GN}, this inequality allow us to obtain the upper bound (\ref{eq:3.13}) for $m$ and also simplifies our final bound for the functional residual.
+Indeed, if $m>0$, then $\delta_{0}>2$ and, in view of inequality (1.2) of Lemma 1.1 in \cite{GN}, we have

-Thus, $ m\leq \dfrac{\ln\,\delta_{0}}{\ln\left(\frac{p+\alpha}{p+\alpha-1}\right)}$, and so, (\ref{eq:3.13}) holds.
+Thus, $ m\leq \dfrac{\ln\,\delta_{0}}{\ln\left(\frac{p+\alpha}{p+\alpha-1}\right)}$, and so (\ref{eq:3.13}) holds.
 Consequently, from inequality (1.3) of Lemma 1.1 in \cite{GN} we get the following rate of convergence:

 that is,

 Therefore,

 \end{proof}